 Flexible and Hybrid Work Benefits

 Now that we have provided the research detailing how hybrid work is the direction that many companies are choosing, let’s now take some time to answer the “why?”

-AWA, Advanced Workplace Associates, a global work and workplace transitions strategies firm, breaks down the advantages of hybrid work for individuals, organizations and society.
-We are sharing AWA’s list below in each of the three respective categories:
+AWA, Advanced Workplace Associates, a global work and workplace transitions strategies firm, breaks down the advantages of hybrid work for individuals, organizations and society:

 Benefits for Individuals

 Benefits for Organizations